 Whether viewed as one region or as several "Souths," the southeastern United States has a recognized identity in literature as well as history.
 This advanced literature course charts the development of Southern culture, writers, and themes.
-Prerequisite: a 200-level ENG course other than ENG 207.

 ENG 350 Language Studies